 Getting Rich Takes Willpower: Why Give Up When You Can Keep Going?

 Getting rich is about willpower.
 Without willpower, you will likely never get ahead of the masses.
+You need willpower, endurance, and grit to get richer than the masses.

 In the 1960s, Columbia University psychologist Walter Mischel conducted an experiment on children that is now often referred to as The Marshmallow Test.